 Helping Your Aging Parents Retain Independence

 There are a variety of ways you can help your aging parents retain as much of their independence as possible.
 Look into medical alert systems and assistive devices, like medication organizers and mobility aids.
-You can also make a variety of home modifications, like adding chairlifts, ramps, or grab bars.
+You can also make a variety of home modifications, like adding chairlifts, wheelchair ramps, or grab bars.
 Consider meeting with an occupational therapist to look into all of your options for keeping aging parents independent.

 Seek Financial Support for Eligible Caregiving Expenses